 - What are the other options to get this done?

-- Is the company in a position to adapt a change?
+- Is the company in a position to adopt a change?

 Get ISO Certification Readiness Review Report FREE, from one of our expert Consultants.